rxv3774/WebCheckers/docs/DesignDoc.md

 that the responsibility should be assigned to the class that contains the information.

 ### Model Tier
-The Model tier contains 8 components which include:
+The Model tier contains 12 components which include:
 * Board
 * Match
 * Message
 * Move
 * Piece
 * Player
+* User
 * Row
 * Space
+* Position
+* AI
+* Spectator

+The design of these components is discussed under the following Model Tier Diagram.

 :![Model Tier Class Diagram](model-tier-class-diagram.png) _(Figure 9)_